ppKrauss/SizedBigInt/README.md

     (8,254)         11111110                 3332
     (8,255)         11111111                 3333
 ```
-Base4h numbers are strings with usual base4 pattern and the halfDigit as optional suffix:
+Base4h numbers are strings with usual base4 pattern and the halfDigit as optional suffix.
+This syntax rule can be expressed by a [regular expression](https://en.wikipedia.org/wiki/Regular_expression):

 ```js
 /^([0123]*)([GH])?$/
 ```